-With this increased interest, the school now expects that state and federal aids received will support the planned level of expenditures for FY 18 and beyond.
+With this increased interest, the school now expects that state and federal aids received will support the planned level of expenditures for FY 20 and beyond.
+The preliminary enrollment for FY20 has increased by 25%.
+The school board and administration are planning a series of strategic planning sessions and initiatives to bust school enrollment.
 The school will continue to strive to maintain its commitment to academic excellence and educational opportunity for students within a framework of financial fiduciary responsibility.